huggingface/hub-docs/docs/hub/webhooks.md

 You can associate a secret to your webhook in two ways:

 - Updating the url of the webhook to add your secret as a query parameter.
 - Setting the secret on the webhook.
-It will be sent as a `X-Webhook-Secret` header on every request.
+It will be sent as a `X-Webhook-Secret` HTTP header on every request.